gilmoregrills/vim-and-vigor/README.md

 # vim_and_vigor
-Keeping vim (and now more) settings in sync/backed up.
+Keeping dotfiles settings in sync/backed up.

 zshrc works uses spaceship for the prompt and stuff, but _that_ requires the char.zsh file here which is a drop-in replacement for the standard spaceship one [here](https://github.com/spaceship-prompt/spaceship-prompt/blob/master/sections/char.zsh) i could have forked it but im lazy! it just gives you a diff random-ish emoji depending on the exit code of your last cmd :)